StevieMcEv/fnafpython2.0/README.md

 -This project requires your PC to have PyGame installed!
 Please install PyGame in order to play.

-FAQ
+FAQ <br/>
-Q: Why don't the doors close instantly?
+Q: Why don't the doors close instantly?<br/>
 A: Python limitations.
-Just pretend the doors are rusty.
+Just pretend the doors are rusty.<br/>

-Q: Why do lights turn on automatically?
+Q: Why do lights turn on automatically?<br/>
 A: Fazbear Entertainment installed brand-new lights that turn on using proximity sensors!
-(We were just lazy)
+(We were just lazy)<br/>

-Q:Why does Foxy phase through the door?
+Q:Why does Foxy phase through the door?<br/>
 A: Foxy cannot be contained.
-(We were just lazy...again.)
+(We were just lazy...again.)<br/>